tomasdembelli/computer_vision/README.md

 Video will be saved to [working/directory/]Video_2019_09_03_22-49.avi
 ```

 Face and Eye detection are turned off by default.
-Activating eye detection will turn face detection on automatically.
+Activating the eye detection will turn the face detection on automatically.
 ```Python
 >>> from capture_cam import CaptureCam
 >>> session = CaptureCam(face_detect=True, eye_detect=True)